Irma González (wrestler): Professional wrestling career

 In the early 1960s, Morales became engaged and promised her fiancé that she would stop wrestling.
-Instead of retiring Morales began working under a mask, using a ring character named "La Novia del Santo" ("The Bride of El Santo"), wearing El Santo's signature silver mask.
-Morales obtained El Santo's blessing to use the name.
-She is the only non-family member ever to be given the right to use the Santo name.
+Instead of retiring, Morales began working under a mask, using a ring character named "La Novia del Santo" ("The Bride of El Santo"), wearing El Santo's signature silver mask.
+Morales obtained El Santo's blessing to use the name, making her the only non-family member ever to be given the right to use the Santo name.
 Morales wrestled as "La Novia del Santo" for seven months until she married and temporarily retired.
-It is unclear for how long she was retired, but records indicate that Irma González lost the Mexican National Women's Championship to Chabela Romero on an Empresa Mexicana de Lucha Libre (EMLL) show in Guadalajara, Mexico.
-She also won the mask of La India on a show in Torreón, Coahuila, Mexico.
-At EMLL's Carnaval de Campeones show, Chabela Romero successfully defended the women's championship against Irma González.

-During the 1960s and 1970s Morales worked as various masked wrestlers, including "Flor Negra" ("Black Flower"), "Rosa Blanca" ("White Rose"), "La Tirana" ("The Tyrant"), "La Dama del Enfermero" ("The Nurse Lady"), and "La Enfermera" ("The Nurse").
+It is unclear for how long she was retired, but records indicate that González lost the Mexican National Women's Championship to Chabela Romero at an Empresa Mexicana de Lucha Libre (EMLL) show in Guadalajara.
+She also won the mask of La India at a show in Torreón.
+On January 13, 1965, at Carnaval de Campeones ("Carnival of Champions"), Romero successfully defended the women's championship against González.
+During the 1960s and 1970s, Morales worked as various masked wrestlers, including "Flor Negra" ("Black Flower"), "Rosa Blanca" ("White Rose"), "La Tirana" ("The Tyrant"), "La Dama del Enfermero" ("The Nurse Lady"), and "La Enfermera" ("The Nurse").
 In the 1970s, she focused more on storyline rivalries instead of championship matches, especially against her longtime rival Chabela Romero.
 The two met in three separate Lucha de Apuestas matches through the 1970s, in 1971, 1974 and 1979, with González emerging victorious each time.

-On May 25, 1980, González defeated US-born Vicky Williams to win the Universal Wrestling Association's Women's World Championship for the first time.
+On May 25, 1980, González defeated US-born Vicki Williams to win the Universal Wrestling Association (UWA)'s Women's World Championship for the first time.
 Her initial reign lasted 133 days, until October 5, when Williams regained the championship.
-At some point in 1980 González also won the Mexican National Women's Championship again, but records are unclear who she took the title from; they do indicate that Rossy Moreno won the championship from González in 1980.
-In 1981, Irma González won the mask of Martha la Sarapera and followed up by winning Martha's hair in 1982.
-That same year also saw González defeat La Mujer X at a regional show in Xalapa, Veracruz to unmask her.
+At some point in 1980, González also won the Mexican National Women's Championship again, but records are unclear who she took the title from; they do indicate that Rossy Moreno won the championship from González in 1980.
+In 1981, González won the mask of Martha la Sarapera, as well as Martha's hair in 1982.
+That same year also saw González defeat La Mujer X at a regional show in Xalapa to unmask her.
 She also won the UWA World Women's Championship for a second time, defeating Lola González on August 27, 1982.
-Her 210-day reign ended on May 25, 1983, when Lola González regained the championship.
+Her 210-day reign ended on May 25, 1983, when González regained the championship.